ReemaSingh/Dictostelium_Differential_Expression_Experiment/README.md

 # Publication

 Chen ZH, Singh R, Cole C, Lawal HM, Schilde C, Febrer M, Barton GJ, Schaap P. Adenylate cyclase A acting on PKA mediates induction of stalk formation by cyclic diguanylate at the Dictyostelium organizer.
 Proceedings of the National Academy of Sciences.
 2017 Jan 17;114(3):516-21.

+# Author
+This script was created by Dr. Reema Singh